Daniel-Legan/noob_to_master/README.md

 # noob to master

 As our world becomes more digital, gamers too can have difficulty connecting with one another.
 That's why I created **noob to master**.
-With **noob to maste**, users can connect with one another and establish a local connection.
-By bringing users together, **noob to master** promotes in-person interactions accelerating growth for both parties.
+With **noob to master**, users can connect with one another and establish a local connection.
+By bringing users together, the application promotes in-person interactions accelerating growth for both parties.

 ## Approach
 *Duration: Two Week Sprint*